simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-powershell-wsl-guide/index.en.md

 ### Running Linux Utilities on Windows

 One of the significant advantages of WSL is the ability to use **Linux utilities** and commands directly within the Windows environment.
-This enables developers to utilize familiar tools for tasks like web development, scripting, and more.
+This enables developers to use familiar tools for tasks like web development, scripting, and more.

 For example, you can use `grep` to search for patterns in files, `sed` to perform text transformations, and `awk` for text processing, all within the Windows command line.